Sujithb128989/op-quantum/pqc-project/README.md

 ## 1. Project Objective

 This project provides a hands-on demonstration of Post-Quantum Cryptography (PQC).
 The demonstration contrasts a **standard server (Server A)** with a **PQC-hardened server (Server B)** and showcases how they respond to various test scenarios.
+The user interface has been redesigned with a theme inspired by the game *Hollow Knight: Silksong*.

 ## 2. How to Run the Demonstration